-- Subfloors should conform to US Voluntary Product Standard PS1-95. - Particle board subfloors are NOT recommended. - The subfloor surface must be smooth, flat, solid, dry, clean, and free of all foreign materials such as dust, wax, solvents, paint, grease, oils, and old adhesive residue.
-Adhesive residue must be removed, or skim coated. - Remove carpet staples and loose nails or protruding screws. - Check for loose or uneven panels. - \circ $\;$ $\;$ The subfloor must be free of deflection, wide voids, and gaps. - The subfloor should be permanently screwed down every 6" along the floor joists to avoid deflection and noise. - If an additional layer of APA-rated underlayment is needed, fasten and secure according to the underlayment manufacturer's recommendations. - Wood Subfloor Moisture testing is required: - Test the wood subfloor with a calibrated wood moisture meter in several areas in each room. - Wood subfloor moisture should be less than 14%. - If greater than 14%, the property owner should have moisture problems resolved before installation. - Do not install material on wood subfloors applied directly over concrete or on sleeper-construction subfloors over, on, or below-grade concrete. - Wood subfloor damage may occur if the subfloor is exposed to moisture.
-Foil-faced rigid foam (impermeable or closed-cell sprayed polyurethane foam (somewhat impermeable are recommended to maintain subfloor moisture content within acceptable levels.
-Wood subfloor damage is not warranted due to moisture. - The minimum temperature of the substrate must be 60°F (15.6C).
-The substrate temperature should be a minimum of 5° F higher than the dew point temperature at the time of installation.
-Dew Point Calculator - Any issues caused by excessive moisture, alkali, mold, mildew growth, floods, natural disasters, or water in, on, above, or below the subfloor, regardless of the presence or absence of a moisture barrier on or below the subfloor, are not warranted and we disclaim any liability for resulting damages, repairs or replacements caused thereby.
+- The subfloor must be clean, dry, flat, smooth, structurally sound, and free of deflection, wide voids, and gaps. - Subfloors should conform to US Voluntary Product Standard PS1-95.
+Particle board subfloors are NOT recommended. - Remove carpet staples and loose nails or protruding screws. - Check for loose or uneven panels. - The subfloor should be permanently screwed down every 6" along the floor joists to avoid deflection and noise. - If an additional layer of APA-rated underlayment is needed, fasten and secure according to the underlayment manufactures recommendations. - Flatness: any area higher or lower than 1/16" must be flattened out. - The subfloor should not slope more than 3/16" in 10' or 1/8" in 6'. - Wood Subfloor Moisture testing is required: - Test the wood subfloor with a calibrated wood moisture meter in several areas in each room. - Wood subfloor moisture should be less than 14%. - If greater than 14%, the property owner should have moisture problems resolved before installation. - Do not install material on wood subfloors applied directly over concrete or on sleeper-construction subfloors over, on, or below-grade concrete.